Roll Your Own Component Generators

 chmod +x scripts/generate-component.js

-For some React components and tests:
+For some React components and tests, lets do something like the following:

 const componentTemplate = (name) => `import React from 'react';